AHN Grove City Marks 40 Years of Caring to Make a Difference

 Up until that time, Grove City was home to two healthcare facilities, Grove City Hospital and Bashline Memorial Hospital, neither of which could fill its beds.
 Both hospitals were founded in the early 1900s.
-“Looking back, it is hard to believe they both managed to sustain as long as they did,” said Robert Jackson, Chief Executive Officer of Grove City Medical Center.

 The obvious solution was the same then as it is today: merge.
 But, for these two particular institutions, that option wouldn’t be quite so simple, for they practiced medicine under two very different philosophies.
 Grove City was staffed with allopathic physicians (M.D.’s) while Bashline was staffed by osteopathic physicians (D.O.’s), and the people in the community were staunchly loyal to one or the other.

 In 1978, longtime Grove City resident and future chair of the hospital board of directors Alvin Schell summed it up for a news reporter from the Wall Street Journal: “You were a Republican or you were a Democrat.
 You went to an osteopath or you went to a medical doctor.”

 Despite the strong feelings among the townspeople, the boards of directors for both hospitals initiated studies in 1976 to see if a merger was feasible—or possible.
 Separately, Grove City and Bashline hospitals were operating at barely 54 percent capacity.
 Services were being duplicated.
 A research summary noted: “Neither could get government approval for capital improvements needed to meet state and professional safety and health codes.”